Bees and Pollinators

-There have been much emotional talks on the decline of bees in the past few years.
-The graphic representations show that bee hives have declined since the mid forties.
-Then when several massive bee kills in the past have happened fingers were pointed at insecticides.
-In order to get massive headlines they place blame at the newest insecticide, Neonics.
+There have been many emotional talks on the decline of bees in the past few years.
+The graphic representations show that bee hives have declined since the mid-forties.
+Then when several massive bees kill in the past have happened fingers were pointed at insecticides.
+In order to get massive headlines, they place blame at the newest insecticide, Neonics.
 GET RID OF ALL INSECTICIDES.
-Well that is a blown up headline grabbing statement and not a real solution to the problem.
+Well, that is a blown up headline-grabbing statement and not a real solution to the problem.

-Lets address the biggest factor in the decline of bee hives since the mid forties one (1) there is less demand for honey and bees wax, these were both used for the war effort.
-The second (2) would be the demographic of America has changed; the population has moves out rural areas to the cities.
-Along with this families began to place alien plants around there houses ones that did not attract bees as they feared they would be sting.
+Let us address the biggest factor in the decline of beehives since the mid-forties one (1) there is less demand for honey and beeswax, these were both used for the war effort.
+The second (2) would be the demographics of America have changed; the population has moved out rural areas to the cities.
+Along with this families began to place alien plants around there houses ones that did not attract bees as they feared they would been sting.

-In a talk given by Joe Bischoff of AmericanHort he share facts that give several possible solutions that have been thought out where concerned will win.
+In a talk given by Joe Bischoff of AmericanHort, he shares facts that give several possible solutions that have been thought out where concerned will win.

 Neonics & Pollinators

 Many individuals are focusing on this problem.
 One of the solutions is having pollination zones for both Honey bees.
 This will help native insects, honey bees and butterflies.
 If these zones are packed with native plants it will

 help the diversity of all life.
 There are areas in all communities that need sprucing and adding to the beauty of America.
 “America In Bloom” (AIB) should also take up this cause.

 At least people are looking at this dilemma from a more realistic and positive resolution to this crisis.
 Also looking into what plants attract bees more would also help homeowners and city officials.
 It is sort like that movie saying if you plant it, they will come.